 Demand Gen/ Transactional emails

 These emails are tricky because rarely are they in a marketing system like Marketo or Magento or a CMS.
-They are usually hard-coded in some legacy system that is no longer actively developed.
+They may be hard-coded in some legacy system that is no longer actively developed.
 And even if they are actively developed the chances are good these are owned by a development team that doesn’t actually manage the localization.
 So you’ll need to track down not only the team providing the localization and the development teams deploying it, but there will most likely be copywriting teams, legal, and privacy teams all involved in these emails and even the slightest change will bog down your work for weeks or months.

 And of course you should document the process and figure out how to address updates and content life cycle process for all of this content.
 It will be the source of your most highly visible customer-facing mistakes so it is worth extra diligence to get these right.